Intraocular Lenses (IOLs)

 If you are unsuitable for laser eye surgery, there is another treatment option available at Optimax for you to consider.
 Intraocular Lenses (IOLs) also sometimes referred to as lens implants or lens implant surgery, are used for the correction of very severe levels of short sight, long sight and astigmatism and can restore optimum vision.
-With the exception of some eye diseases, most people will be suitable for ICL and it may also be possible to treat those with Kerataconus but a perfect result is unlikely, only improved vision.
+With the exception of some eye diseases, most people will be suitable for IOLs and it may also be possible to treat those with Kerataconus but a perfect result is unlikely, only improved vision.

-For older people already requiring glasses, RLE or CLE may be preferable.
+For patients over the age of 40, already requiring glasses, RLE may be preferable.
 It involves replacing the eye's natural lens with an artificial one of the correct power for the elimination of glasses.

 The procedure is identical to a cataract operation and will avoid the future necessity of cataract removal.

-ICL consultation at Optimax is performed by one of our experienced surgeons or a specially trained optometrist.
+The IOL consultation at Optimax is performed by one of our experienced surgeons or a specially trained optometrist.
 An initial consultation will confirm your suitability for treatment and determine the strength of lens required.
-If you decide to go ahead with treatment, the lenses will be made to your exact specifications and will be ready in four to six weeks.
+If you decide to go ahead with treatment, the lenses will be made to your exact specifications.

-The lens is inserted through a small incision in the side of the cornea and sits in front of the eye's natural lens, just behind the cornea.
-Antibiotic drops are then administered to avoid infection and the whole procedure takes around one to two hours.
-For safety in case of infection or rejection, lenses are implanted one at a time, allowing a minimum recovery time of one week between treatments.
+For safety, in case of infection or rejection, lenses are implanted one at a time, allowing a minimum recovery time of one week between treatments.

 You will be able to go home on the same day and it is essential that you have someone to accompany you.
-You are free to leave the clinic as soon as you feel able, with padding over the eye to prevent infection.
+You are free to leave the clinic once advised by clinic staff, with a shield over the eye to prevent infection.
 Visual recovery is rapid, with noticeable improvement within a day or two.
 You should be able to drive and be back to work within two weeks of the procedure, however your optometrist can confirm when you have achieved driving standard.

 You will need to be seen again on the day after surgery, so an overnight stay at a local hotel may be desirable.
 Aftercare visits are required after one and three months, then as directed by the surgeon.